Amanbhardwaj4748/Car_Resale_data_analysis/README.md

 		ELSE 'Above 100k Kms'
 	END
 ORDER BY 3 DESC;
---13.
-At what mileage range does price drop sharply?--
+## 13. At what mileage range does price drop sharply?

 WITH mileage_buckets AS (
     SELECT